Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 For straight text extraction from images, Gemini 3 Flash is hard to beat.
 At $0.075 per million input tokens, it costs 33x less than Gemini 3.1 Pro.
 For basic OCR tasks (receipts, business cards, printed text), the accuracy difference is minimal.

 Flash runs at 160 tokens per second, the fastest vision model on the market.
 For high-volume OCR pipelines, the combination of speed and cost is unmatched.
+If you're building a text-to-CSV conversion pipeline, Flash can extract the raw text at scale before you structure it.

 Use Gemini 3 Flash for: Receipt scanning, printed text extraction, batch OCR, form digitization.